qinggao68/Denovo-project/README.md

 # Key Findings

 I designed and built a web application to showcase my analysis.

+The link to the app is: https://christina-gao.shinyapps.io/Brookdale-Senior-Living-Market-Expansion-App/

-Please see the screenshots below:
+Please see the screenshots and a brief summary of what I did in each step:

 1. tab 1 - facilities
 - mapped out Brookdale Senior Living's numbers of facilities, found they have a total of 776 facilities